connelhooley/AkkaTestingHelpers/README.md

 }
 ```

 To see some more examples on how to use the `UnitTestFramework`.
 See the [examples](AkkaTestingHelpers.MediumTests/UnitTestFrameworkTests/Examples) folder.
+These example are explained in my [blog post](http://connelhooley.uk/blog/2017/09/30/introducing-akka-testing-helpers-di).

 ### Usage guide
 #### Initiating the unit test framework